 Dr. Ewings’s experience in breast reduction

 For over a decade, Dr. Ember Ewings has taken pride in delivering excellence in plastic surgical care.
-She earned her medical degree from the University of Wisconsin-Madison School of Medicine, and completed her residency training in plastic surgery at Saint Louis University.
+She earned her medical degree from the University of Wisconsin-Madison School of Medicine and completed her residency training in plastic surgery at Saint Louis University.
 Additionally, she gained extensive experience in pediatric and craniofacial surgery during her fellowship at the University of Tennessee – Memphis, and Hôpital Necker-Enfants Malades in Paris, France.
-She is board Certified by the American Board of Plastic Surgery.
+The American Board of Plastic Surgery has certified her.

 Planning your breast reduction

-During Dr. Ewings’s 30 years as a surgeon, she has performed 1,000+ breast reduction procedures.
+During Dr. Ewings’s 30 years as a surgeon, she has performed numerous breast reduction procedures (1,000+).
 In order to gauge the improvement of symptoms, we conducted a survey.
-Of approximately 100 breast reduction patients, 95 % stated that their symptoms and quality of life had significantly improved following breast reduction mammoplasty.*
+Of approximately 100 breast reduction patients, 95 % stated that their symptoms and quality of life had significantly improved following the reduction mammoplasty.

 You will be in the hospital overnight following your surgery.
 Most patients rate their pain level following surgery as a 5 on a scale of 1 to 10.
 The first morning following your procedure, you will be evaluated prior to being discharged home.
 Typically, 98% of our patients are discharged on the first postoperative day.
 There will be drains beneath each breast, and they are usually removed prior to your discharge.
 All patients are given detailed written postoperative instructions and prescriptions for an antibiotic and pain control.

 You should tolerate light activity well in the first week.
-Most patients are never so incapacitated that they can not take care of their own basic needs.
+Most patients are never so incapacitated that they can not take care of their own basic needs or normal activities.
 You will return to see the doctor one week after your procedure.
 All of your dressings are removed; your postoperative recovery and activity levels are again discussed as well as an anticipated date for your return to work.
-Light employment is tolerated after two weeks with heavy lifting and regular activity in 3 to 5 weeks.* You are also given detailed instructions for care of your suture lines so as to help prevent excessive scarring.
-Your final consultation usually occurs 5 months after your procedure.
+Light employment is tolerated after two weeks with heavy lifting and regular activity in 3 to 5 weeks.
+You are also given detailed instructions for the care of your suture lines so as to help prevent excessive scarring.
+Your final consultation usually occurs 5 months after your breast procedure.

 Why Choose Dr. Ember Ewings

 For over a decade, Dr. Ember Ewings has taken pride in delivering excellence in plastic surgical care.
-She earned her medical degree from the University of Wisconsin-Madison School of Medicine, and completed her surgery residency training in plastic surgery at Saint Louis University.
+She earned her medical degree from the University of Wisconsin-Madison School of Medicine and completed her surgical residency training in plastic surgery at Saint Louis University.
 Additionally, she gained extensive experience in pediatric and craniofacial surgery during her fellowship at the University of Tennessee – Memphis, and Hôpital Necker-Enfants Malades in Paris, France.
-She is also board Certified by the American Board of Plastic Surgery.
+Dr. Ewings is also Board Certified by the American Board of Plastic Surgery.

 Dr. Ewings has enjoyed caring for patients of all ages from across the upper Midwest, and performs both cosmetic surgical, non-surgical, and reconstructive procedures, and is delighted to be able to provide outreach services in Durand, Wisconsin.